-- 3. Refresher trainings for existing ttC home visitors: If you have already delivered training on ttC with the first edition of ttC curriculum and your ttC-HVs are due to undergo refresher trainings, you may wish to include the sessions on new content.
+- 3. Refresher trainings for existing ttC home visitors: if you have already delivered training on ittC with the first edition of ttC curriculum and your ttC-HVs are due to undergo refresher trainings, you may wish to include the sessions on new content.
 Updated and new content can be found in the following sessions: - Session 3.
-The major killers and feeding during illness: this is largely a revision from Module 2 about serious diseases in children, plus detailed information about the counselling messages for parent in feeding during illness and recovery. - Session 4: Counselling the family on care for child development: This is a optional extended workshop to strengthen those key messages around play and interaction from birth incorporated in the earlier sessions and Household Handbook.
+The major killers and feeding during illness: this is largely a revision from Module 2 about serious diseases in children, plus detailed information about the counselling messages for parent in feeding during illness and recovery. - Session 4: Counselling the family on care for child development: this is a optional extended workshop to strengthen those key messages around play and interaction from birth incorporated in the earlier sessions and Household Handbook.
 In this session the ttC-HVs will be introduced to key concepts in early child development, the importance of attachment with caregivers and early experiences.
-Furthermore, they will explore elements in the family environment with can negatively impact development including neglect, abuse, violence in the home, poor health, hygiene and nutrition.
-They will identify vulnerable children who may benefit from additional care, and learn how to counsel families if they identify specific problems in caregivers interactions. - Session 8.
-Detection and referral of malnutrition: in this session ttC-HVs will learn some basic facts about undernutrition, its risks and how to identify cases which need referral. - Session 8b.
-Screening for acute malnutrition using mid-upper arm circumference (MUAC) bands: in this session the ttC-HVs will learn how to check children with a MUAC band which can be done during routine visits and follow up care for sick children.
+Furthermore, they will explore elements in the family environment which can negatively impact development, including neglect, abuse, violence in the home and poor health, hygiene and nutrition.
+They will identify vulnerable children who may benefit from additional care and learn how to counsel families if they identify specific problems in caregivers' interactions. - Session 8.
+Detection and referral of malnutrition: in this session ttC-HVs will learn some basic facts about undernutrition, its risks and how to identify cases which need referral.

-Session 15: Supportive care for the high-risk child: In this session ttC-HVs will learn about what additional recommendations for children with specific medical risks including HIV, and recent or current malnutrition, taken into consideration alongside factors in the home and how the ttC-HV can provide support for these vulnerable cases.
-Recommendations for the care of HIV positive children have been updated according to the new WHO recommendations.
+- Session 8b.
+Screening for acute malnutrition using mid-upper arm circumference (MUAC) bands: in this session the ttC-HVs will learn how to check children with a MUAC band, where appropriate to integrate this intervention. - Session 15: Supportive care for the high-risk child: in this session ttC-HVs will learn about additional recommendations for children with specific medical risks, including HIV and recent or current malnutrition, taken into consideration alongside factors in the home and how the ttC-HV can provide support for these vulnerable cases.
+Recommendations for the care of HIV-positive children have been updated according to the new WHO recommendations.